Three Easy Ways to Convert Your Twitch Clip to MP4 in 2025

 Method 3: Browser extension (Twiclps)

 Besides the usual clip download plugins everyone’s always talking about, I actually stumbled upon something way more lightweight: Twiclips.
 It’s this Chrome extension built just for Twitch, and with a single click, you can save any clip directly as an MP4 file.
-It has a super clean interface, no fuss, no hopping between pages, just simple.
+It has a super clean interface, no fuss, and no hopping between pages—just simple.

 - Simple operation with an obvious download button